CharlesCarley/FileTools/Documentation/FileStructure.md

 ## Chunk Header

 The header is a varying sized structure that is 20 or 24 bytes.
-The size is dependent on the platform architecture where the file was saved because it stores the heap address of the data block at the time of saving.
+The size is dependent on the platform architecture at the time of saving because it stores the heap address of its data block at the time of saving.

 ```c++
 struct ChunkNative